Tottenham step up Spence pursuit - Monday's gossip

 Benfica are hoping to reach an agreement with former Germany international Mario Gotze, 30, over a move from PSV.
 (Fabrizio Romano)

-Chelsea could help persuade their former youth team player Declan Rice, 23, to return to the club from West Ham by offering the England midfielder his favourite number 41 shirt.
+Chelsea could help persuade their former youth-team player Declan Rice, 23, to return to the club from West Ham by offering the England midfielder his favourite number 41 shirt.
 (Express)

 Barcelona sporting director Mateu Alemany is set to fly to England this week to begin talks with Leeds over a deal for Brazil forward Raphinha, 25.
 (Sport, via Mail)